yegor256/mailanes/README.md

 relax: "20:0:0"
 # The ID of the letter to quote while sending this one
 quote: 12
+# This can be either SMTP or Telegram.
+If it's SMTP, you have
+# to specify the SMTP section in the Lane.
+If it's Telegram,
+# you have to specify telegram chat ID in the Lane.
+transport: SMTP
 ```

 Here is how your Liquid template may look like: